Supply-Stream/SupplyStream-Backend/README.md

-a typesafe backend for SupplyStream
+h1 A typesafe monorepo for SupplyStream's backend services.